xtreamwayz/psr-container-messenger/docs/latest/_index.md

 title: Getting started
 type: project
 layout: page
-project: expressive-messenger
+project: psr-container-messenger
 version: v2
 ---

-This packages brings message buses to your Zend Expressive project.
-Basically it's a bundle of factories to make life easier for you.
+This packages brings message buses to PSR container compatible project.
+It's a bundle of factories to make life easier for you.
 The real work is done by [Symfony Messenger](https://github.com/symfony/messenger).

 It comes with pre-configured command, event and query buses for your convenience.
 Or don't use them if you want to